The Waldensians

 Only the holy Scripture is to be believed in matters pertaining to

-tion, and no
+salvation, and no

 man or man’s writing besides.